Skip to main content

 Description:

-This course will focus on interventions at the individual and group levels.
-Client-centred models of working in groups to achieve learning and task objectives will be reviewed.
-Issues of design, planning, and implementation of learning programs for individuals and groups, including attention to power, problem-solving, decision-making and conflict management will be examined in a laboratory setting where students will plan and conduct a group learning program under supervision.
+This course focuses on interventions at the individual and group levels.
+Client-centered models of working in groups to achieve learning and task objectives are reviewed.
+Issues of design, planning, and implementation of learning programs for individuals and groups, including attention to power, problem-solving, decision-making, and conflict management are examined in a laboratory setting where students plan and conduct a group learning program under supervision.

 Component(s):